Is October a good time to visit the Galapagos Islands?

 October in the Galapagos offers cooler temperatures, making land-based activities like trekking particularly enjoyable.
 Trails such as those on the Sierra Negra volcano on Isabela Island are more comfortable to explore, while cyclists can take advantage of the tranquil landscapes of Santa Cruz Island.

 At sea, stronger winds can lead to slightly choppier waters, which may affect those prone to motion sickness.
-For visitors seeking a more stable experience or preferring to stay on land, our land-based safaris provide an excellent alternative to traditional cruises, combining comfort with exceptional wildlife encounters.
+For visitors preferring a land-based option, our Safaris provide an excellent alternative to traditional cruises, combining comfort with all the wildlife encounters you would expect on a cruise.

 Photos from October: All the photos in this article were taken during the month of October, either at Galapagos Safari Camp or on one of our Safaris.